 Release level approvals

 You can now choose to automatically approve deployments that were automatically triggered after successful deployment to another environment (Figure 52).
-Approving a chain of deployments (which have the same approvers) can be done at one go if you choose to not approve every deployment.
+Approving a chain of deployments (that have the same approvers) can be done at one go if you choose to not approve every deployment.

 Deploy to Azure Government Cloud